Skip to main content

 danger

-The slackclient PyPI project is in maintenance mode now and slack-sdk project is the successor.
-The v3 SDK provides more functionalities such as Socket Mode, OAuth flow module, SCIM API, Audit Logs API, better asyncio support, retry handlers, and many more.
+The slackclient PyPI project is in maintenance mode and the slack-sdk project is its successor.
+The v3 SDK provides additional features such as Socket Mode, OAuth flow, SCIM API, Audit Logs API, better async support, retry handlers, and more.

 # Create a dedicated virtual env for running your Python scripts